valeriafz/OOP/README.md

 # OOP labs
 These are some laboratory works done during the course of Object Oriented Programming.
-I decided to explore its concepts by exploring javascript.
+I decided to explore its concepts by the use of javascript and a bit of typescript.

 # Lab contents
 lab1 - just a class, as an introduction into oop;

 lab2 - an university management process via the terminal, which allows users to perform the following actions:

     Faculty Operations: